AssessmentsAnticonvulsants and anxiolytics: Benzodiazepines

 Okay, so one way we can decrease the excitatory signals is by enhancing the effect of inhibitory neurons through medication like benzodiazepines.

-When both benzodiazepine and GABA bind to their separate sites on the receptor, the Cl- ion channel opens more frequently and increases the intracellular chloride level.
+When both benzodiazepine and GABA bind to their separate sites on the receptor, benzodiazepines increase the frequency of Cl- channels opening, thereby increasing the influx of Cl- ions.

 Now, a similar group of medications called barbiturates also function by binding to GABAA receptors.

-The important distinction is barbiturates cause the channels to open longer and unlike benzodiazepines, they can cause the channels to open even in the absence of GABA.
+The important distinction is that barbiturates work by increasing the duration of Cl- channels opening and unlike benzodiazepines, they can cause the channels to open even in the absence of GABA.

 Alright, so benzodiazepines are indicated when the neurons get “super excited” and we want to calm them down like in anxiety disorders, or during a panic attack.